Apple Cinnamon Oatmeal Cookies Recipe

 Apple Cinnamon Oatmeal Cookies stacked on a black wire rack with cinnamon sticks.

-Ingredients in Apple Cinnamon Oatmeal Cookies
+Why These Apple Cinnamon Oatmeal Cookies Work

 Glazed apple cinnamon cookies resting on black wire cooling rack with gingham napkins in the background.